ULL-ESIT-PAI-2024-2025/2024-2025-pai-sonarqube-team-presentacion-sonarqube/src/README.md

 ---

-# 🚀 Tutorial: Installing and Analyzing Code with SonarCloud from the Ubuntu Terminal
+# 🚀 Tutorial: Installation and Code Analysis with SonarQube Cloud from the Ubuntu Terminal

-This tutorial will guide you step by step on how to install and analyze a project using **SonarCloud** via the terminal and the SonarScanner.
+This tutorial will guide you step by step on how to install and analyze a project using **SonarQube Cloud** via the terminal and the SonarScanner.

 ---